-The distribution of new firms suggests that the patterns in Sweden are broadly in line with those observed in other countries; annually, the average number of pushed and pulled spinoffs together is 1,161 in Sweden.
-Most of these (70%) entered the private service sector, and a major share of spinoffs can be categorized as opportunity-based (pull) ventures.
+The distribution of new firms suggests that the patterns in Sweden are broadly in line with those observed in other countries; annually the average annual number of pushed and pulled spinoffs together is 1,161 in Sweden, most of them (70 per cent) entered the private service sector, and the major share of spinoffs can be categorized as opportunity-based (pull) ventures.
 The authors provide evidence on institutional changes and differences that tend to influence the rate and performance of spinoffs, such as labor market tenure rules and the tax system, but also the dominance of large multinational firms in the Swedish economy.
 Moreover, substantial differences across different categories of new firms are shown to prevail, where spinoffs systematically outperform other categories, both with regard to survival and employment growth.
 Spinoffs are larger on average and initially employ more advanced and experienced workers than other types of new firms.
 This corroborates previous results.

-However, there are also marked deviations compared with other countries.
+However, there are also marked deviations compared to other countries.
 First, the propensity to start firms for individuals with a degree in Science and Engineering seems weaker in Sweden, although not dramatically so.
-Moreover, compared with Denmark, tenure is shown to have an inhibiting effect on labor mobility and hence on entrepreneurial spinoffs, which may reflect stricter labor protection rules in Sweden.
-Third, US data reveal that the larger the firms from which the spinoffs emanate, the worse their performance, whereas the opposite is true for Swedish firms.
+Moreover, compared to Denmark tenure is shown to have an inhibiting effect on labor mobility and hence on entrepreneurial spinoffs, which may reflect stricter labor protection rules in Sweden.
+Third, US data reveal that the larger the firms from which the spinoffs emanate, the worse their performance, while the opposite is true for Swedish firms.

-The subsequent article, "Does Academic Entrepreneurship Pay?" by Thomas Åstebro, Pontus Braunerhjelm and Anders Broström (Åstebro et al., 2013), examines the private financial returns to academic entrepreneurship, focusing on high-tech sectors (Health, Natural Science, and Engineering).
+The subsequent article, "Does Academic Entrepreneurship Pay?", by Thomas Åstebro, Pontus Braunerhjelm and Anders Broström, examines the private financial returns to academic entrepreneurship, focusing on high-tech sectors (Health, Natural Science and Engineering).
 Pecuniary reward should be an important motivator for employment choices, but empirical research is scarce due to a lack of income data at the individual level.
-According to the authors, there exists only one previous study on this topic.
-The current study benefits from having access to Swedish employment and tax records, which allows the authors to capture returns previously unrecorded.
-These data are pooled with the exceptionally detailed matched employer-employee database mentioned previously.
+According to the authors there exists only one prior study on this topic.
+The current study benefits from having access to Swedish employment and tax records which allows the authors to capture returns previously unrecorded.
+These data are pooled with the exceptionally detailed matched employer-employee database mentioned above.

-Åstebro et al. identify 478 individuals aged $\leq$ 60 working at Swedish universities who quit to become full-time owner-entrepreneurs or were employed in a small startup between 1999 and 2008.
-Approximately 0.9% of all academics become full-time entrepreneurs every year in Sweden.
-Earnings data include tax filings on wages, business income, dividends, and capital gains.
-The average annual (total) earnings are by and large unchanged as faculty staff turn to entrepreneurship.
+Åstebro et al. identify 478 individuals aged 60 or less, working at Swedish universities who quit to become full-time owner-entrepreneurs or employed in a small startup between 1999 and 2008.
+Approximately 0.9 percent of all academics become full-time entrepreneurs every year in Sweden.
+Earnings data include tax filings on wages, business income, dividends and capital gains.
+The average annual (total) earning is by and large unchanged as faculty staff turn to entrepreneurship.
 If any, the difference is negative, but only marginally significant, and the significance disappears after controlling for covariates.
 There seems to be negative selection into entrepreneurship; those with lower pre-entry earnings are more likely to become entrepreneurs.
-Less than 1% obtain capital gains higher than half the average pre-entrepreneurship earnings.
-A large fraction, >60%, quit full-time entrepreneurship within 2 years, and 66% of those return to academia.
-In addition, the academics also take on substantially more risk: the standard deviation of earnings is more than three times larger after becoming an entrepreneur compared with before.
+Less than 1 percent obtain capital gains higher than half the average pre-entrepreneurship earnings.
+A large fraction, over 60 percent, quit full-time entrepreneurship within two years and 66 per cent of those return to academia.
+In addition, the academics also take on substantially more risk: the standard deviation of earnings is more than three times larger after becoming an entrepreneur compared to before.